-Yiyun is a freshman at CHS and currently serves as a reporter.
-This is her first year on Globe.
-She joined the Globe because many of her friends recommended her to join.
-Outside...
+Yiyun is a sophomore at CHS and currently serves as the copy editor.
+She has previously served as a reporter.
+This is her second year on Globe.
+She is very excited to work with...

 January 23, 2019